 Home-schooled students will be reviewed for Assured Admission requirements.
 Students who earned a GED in place of high school graduation are required to provide ACT or SAT scores and an official high school transcript for grades 9-12 from any secondary school where course work was completed.

-Homeschooled students must provide a copy of the letter from the state that confirms that the parent has filed with the Department of Education regarding the home schooling of the student.
-They must also submit official GED scores, official ACT or SAT scores and official transcripts for grades 9-12 from any high schools or post-secondary schools attended.
-An ACT composite score of 20 or above (or a combined score of 950 in the Critical Reading and Math section of the SAT) may be presented in lieu of GED scores.
+Homeschooled students must provide a copy of the letter from the state which confirms the parent has filed with the Department of Education regarding the home schooling of the student.
+Official ACT or SAT scores and official transcripts for grades 9-12 from any high schools or post-secondary schools attended must be submitted.
 High school course work completed through home-study curriculum should be presented on a record showing the scope and sequence of the instructional program designed to lead to basic skills for grades 9-12 as denoted in State Statute 79-1701.
 The following documentation regarding the home-study curriculum must be provided for admission consideration by the primary teacher/administrator of the home school: